awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: Conditional
 Default: LINUX
-This parameter s required for Amazon ECS tasks hosted on Fargate\.
+This parameter is required for Amazon ECS tasks hosted on Fargate\.
 When you register a task definition, you specify the operating system family\.
 The valid values for Amazon ECS tasks hosted on Fargate are `LINUX`, `WINDOWS_SERVER_2019_FULL`, and `WINDOWS_SERVER_2019_CORE`\.
 The valid values for Amazon ECS tasks hosted on EC2 are `LINUX`, `WINDOWS_SERVER_2022_CORE`, `WINDOWS_SERVER_2022_FULL`, `WINDOWS_SERVER_2019_FULL`, and `WINDOWS_SERVER_2019_CORE`, `WINDOWS_SERVER_2016_FULL`, `WINDOWS_SERVER_2004_CORE`, and `WINDOWS_SERVER_20H2_CORE`\.